Noggin (brand): Logo and branding

 Noggin's first logo was the bottom half of a smiling cartoon face.
 The logo's upper half featured different icons that represented topics the head was "thinking of" (such as a beaker to reflect science, or flowers to reflect springtime).
 Hundreds of different "toppers" were designed for the logo.
 For its first few years, Noggin often captioned its logo with the slogan "What sparks you?"
 It also aired videos of children and teens responding to the question, explaining their favorite topics that "spark" their imaginations.

 Noggin's logo was featured in many original animations that ran between shows on the channel.
 In its early years, Noggin's creative team hired "sick and twisted" independent animators to create commercials for them, hoping that they could each bring their own personal design elements to the logo.
 The goal was to make the logo "look unlike any other network" and inspire viewers' creativity.
 In 2019, the original Noggin face logo was retired and replaced with a lowercase noggin wordmark written in purple.
-In August 2025, a third logo was introduced: a pink wordmark with "NOGGIN" written in curved letters, resembling the shape of a brain.
+In August 2025, a third logo was introduced: a pink-colored wordmark with "NOGGIN" written in curved letters, resembling the shape of a brain.

 Television channel

 The first service established under Noggin was a cable television channel.
 It operated from February 2, 1999, until September 28, 2009.
 Noggin was originally aimed at pre-teens, since Noggin's creative team felt that this age group was "underserved when it comes to new, quality educational television."
 One of Noggin's goals was to disprove the idea "that educational programming is not entertaining enough to attract pre-teens and young adults."
 The Noggin channel was commercial-free and allowed teachers to tape its programs for use in their classrooms.

 Noggin's original lineup included classic episodes of The Electric Company, 3-2-1 Contact, Cro, Square One Television, and Ghostwriter from Sesame Workshop's library.
-It also included series like Wild Side Show, Nick News and Doug from Paramount's library.
-From 2000 to 2002, Noggin aired reruns of the science show Bill Nye the Science Guy.
+It also included series such as Wild Side Show, Nick News and Doug from Paramount's library.
+From 2000 to 2002, Noggin aired reruns of the PBS science program Bill Nye the Science Guy.
 Bill Nye also starred in brand-new segments made specially for Noggin, where he played the role of Noggin's "head sparkologist" and tried to find out what topics sparked viewers' imaginations.

 Noggin's first original program was Phred on Your Head Show, which featured an animated host named Phred.
 A second original series, A Walk in Your Shoes, premiered in October 1999.
 Each episode of A Walk in Your Shoes followed two different people "switching lives" to better understand each other's cultures.
-In 2000, Noggin introduced three series of shorts that aired during program breaks: Me in a Box, which featured children making dioramas to represent their personalities; Citizen Phoebe, about a girl who wants to run for president; and Oobi, a preschool series featuring bare-hand puppets.
+In 2000, Noggin introduced three series of shorts that aired during program breaks: Me in a Box, which featured children making dioramas to represent their personalities; Citizen Phoebe, about a girl who wants to run for president; and Oobi, a preschool series featuring bare-handed puppets.